Global Gateway link

 • Factory tours for External Directors and External Audit & Supervisory Board Members

-• Newly appointed directors and auditors take part in training provided by the Japan Audit & Supervisory Board Members Association.
+• Directors take part in training provided by the Japan Association of Corporate Directors, the Japan Audit & Supervisory Board Members Association, and other organizations.

-• Other directors, auditors, and executive officers effectiveness of corporate governance.
-The Audit & Supervisory Board Members analyze and evaluate the overall effectiveness of the Board of Directors based on each director’s self-evaluation, and disclose the result. also acquire the knowledge needed to enhance corporate value, and learn about the approaches taken to this, through methods such as e-learning provided by the Tokyo Stock Exchange.
+• Other Directors and executive officers acquire the knowledge needed to enhance corporate value, and learn about the approaches taken to this, through methods such as e-learning provided by the Tokyo Stock Exchange.

-Opportunities are provided for executive officers and others to participate in management, such as through management meetings, in order to cultivate successor personnel.
-In addition, we implement initiatives aimed at developing human resources at the executive management level, including training for executive managers covering areas such as drawing up long-term business strategies.
+Executive officers are allowed to attend management meetings in order to cultivate successor personnel.
+In addition, we implement initiatives to develop management personnel through training for executive managers and drawing up long-term business strategies.

 Officer Compensation